LYDIC-GROUP/rapid-api-crud-bundle/README.md

 | Create association (**) | POST        | /users/1/best-friends/2   | 201                  | Entity (detail)                                                                                    |
 | Delete association (**) | DELETE      | /users/1/best-friends/2   | 204                  | -                                                                                                  |

 (*) These endpoints accepts some query parameters.

 (\*\*) These endpoints work for ToOne and ToMany associations. `best-friends` is the name of the association on the User model: `$bestFriends`.

+### Filtering

+Based on the filterMode you can either filter by property: `/users?name=Steve`<br />
+Or filter with a more complex query: `/users?filter=name:eq:Steve OR age:gt:21`<br />
+You can also add sorting to your result: `/users?sort=age ASC`<br />
+You can also add paging queries: `/users?page=1&limit=10`

+### Associated entities

-Based on the filterMode you can either filter by property: `/users?name=Steve` Or filter with a more complex query: `/users?filter=name:eq:Steve OR age:gt:21` You can also add sorting to your result: `/users?sort=age ASC` You can also add paging queries: `/users?page=1&limit=10` Associated entities are normalized to ID's by default for performance reasons.
-If you want to include the entire entity you can use a comma separated query param like so: `?include=bestFriends`.
+Associated entities are normalized to their ID by default for performance reasons.<br />
+If you want to include the entire entity you can use a query param with (comma separated) association names.
+For example:<br />
+On the list endpoint: `/users?include=bestFriends`<br />
+On the detail endpoint: `/users/1?include=bestFriends`<br />
+On an assocation endpoint: `/users/1/best-friends?include=car`<br />
+This will only go 1 deep.

 ## How to use